VinAIResearch/LeMul/README.md

-# Toward Realistic Single-View 3D Object Reconstruction with Unsupervised Learning from Multiple Images - ICCV 2021
+# Toward Realistic Single-View 3D Object Reconstruction with Unsupervised Learning from Multiple Images

 We propose a more general framework, called LeMul, that effectively Learns from Multi-image datasets for more flexible and reliable unsupervised training of 3D reconstruction networks.
 It employs loose shape and texture consistency losses based on component swapping across views.